HL7/davinci-atr/input/pagecontent/spec.md

 * When members are not attributed to a provider or an organization, Producers MAY attribute the member to the Settlement Entity organization which is responsible for the contract.
 Producers SHALL include the attribution period in the Group.member.period element.

-* Producers SHALL include the contract validity period in Group.period data element.
+* Producers SHALL include the contract validity period in Group.extension (membershipValidityPeriod) data element.

 #### Security and Privacy considerations on Identifiers